Asynchronous Opinion Dynamics in Social Networks: Introduction

 Researchers have investigated the convergence to stable states and the corresponding convergence speed in many variants of the Hegselmann-Krause model.
 The existing work can be categorized along two dimensions: complete or arbitrary social network and \emph{synchronous} or \emph{asynchronous} updates of the opinions.
 Synchronous opinion updates means that \emph{all} agents update their opinion at the same time.
 In systems with asynchronous updates a single agent is selected uniformly at random and only this agent updates its opinion.
-The main body of recent work focuses on HKSs assuming the complete graph as social network and the synchronous update rule.
-Interestingly, convergence guarantees and convergence times for the case with asynchronous updates on an arbitrary social network are, to the best of our knowledge, absent from the literature so far.
+While the main body of recent work focuses on HKSs assuming the complete graph as social network and the synchronous update rule, empirical simulations have also been performed with asynchronous updates on arbitrary social networks.
+Interestingly, convergence guarantees and convergence times for the latter case are, to the best of our knowledge, absent from the literature so far.
 This case is arguably the most realistic setting as social networks are typically sparse, i.e., non-complete, and social interactions and thereby opinion exchange usually happens in an uncoordinated asynchronous fashion.